 Fatjitas are so fast to whip up, but they’re even faster in this vegetarian version of a classic Mexican favorite.

 It’s pretty simple to dream up vegetarian version of some of my favorite recipes, such as here with these tasty Vegetarian Fajitas, using a few of these simple guidelines.

 How to Vegetarian-ize a Main Dish

-Many recipes, such as these fajitas, are so close to vegetarian already that you simply have to make a small change, such as substituting a vegetable based broth for a meat broth.
+You might simply need to make only one change, such as substituting a vegetable based broth for a meat broth.

 Try Tofu, Eggs, or Cheese in Lieu of Meats

 These simple meat substitutes can add protein back into a meal that you’ve taken meat out of.

 Add Extra Vegetables

 Many times my solution is to add extra vegetables if I feel the recipe already has plenty of protein.

 Don’t Forget Flavor

 For instance, I often brown or sear meats for soups and then de-glaze those leftover browned bits into the pan.

 You can easily counter act this with additional spices, aromatics, herbs, roasted garlic or finishing oils (such as truffle oil).